magellanic-clouds17/time_series_anomaly_detection_forecasting/README.md

 2. **Exploratory Data Analysis (`visualize.py`):** Visualizing the energy consumption trends over time.
 3. **Feature Engineering (`build_features.py`):** Creating additional features like day of the week, month, and hour to improve the model's performance.
 4. **Model Training and Evaluation (`train_model.py`):** Using XGBoost for time series forecasting and evaluating its performance on the 2019 data.

-## Key Results

   - The XGBoost model was trained with early stopping to prevent overfitting.
   - Feature importance was analyzed to understand the impact of different time-related features.
   - The model's predictions for the year 2019 were plotted against actual values, showing how closely the model could predict real-world data.
   - Evaluation metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R² Score were used to quantify the model's accuracy.

+## Key Results

+  - MAE: 1403.981
+  - MSE: 4865901.909
+  - R2: 0.781

 ## Conclusion